 - April 2021: the government imposed a ban on the “return to home travel” to celebrate the Ramadhan Festival (Eid Fitri).

 - April 2021: All manufacturing units need to obtain a permit from the Ministry of Industry to be able to operate.
 Garment and footwear factories in Indonesia have been severely impact by Covid-19.
 The Indonesia’s Textile Association (API) reported that Covid-19 restrictions had halted operations temporarily in 80 percent of textile and textile product companies in Indonesia.
 ILO data shows that in May and June 2020 export levels were down 60% compared to the previous year.

 - The 2021 COVID-19 fiscal stimulus package (USD 24.6 billion) by the government of Indonesia has been renewed for 2021, with a focus on health care, social safety net measures, and business recovery programs.
 The Indonesian economy contracted by 2% in 2020.

-- The pre-employment card programme (Kartu Pra Kerja) has been redirected to provide unemployment subsidies and skills training to affected workers from both the formal and informal sector but is being marred with criticism around appropriate coverage, targeting and relevance of training.
-The programme has been extended to 2021.
+- The pre-employment card programme (Kartu Pra Kerja) has been renewed for 2021 and provides unemployment subsidies and skills training to affected workers from both the formal and informal sector.

-- The government has allocated Rp 37.7 trillion from the state budget for a wage subsidy program.
-Workers who earn less than Rp 5 million per month and are registered in the social security program (BPJS) would receive Rp.
-600,000 stimulus disbursement by the end of August 2020.
-It is estimated that around 15.7 million social security program beneficiaries will be included in the scheme.
+- The government has allocated Rp 37.7 trillion from the state budget for a wage subsidy program to be implemented in Q3 and Q4 of 2020.
+Workers who earn less than Rp 5 million per month and are registered in the social security program (BPJS) received Rp.
+600,000 stimulus disbursement.

 - Better Work advises all factories to actively communicate with local governments about the assistance schemes provided to workers and employers.
 See below for more information on existing schemes: